Nazir1248/AOSP/README.md

 # AOSP
+#Download and Build AOSP,
+#Build Emulator,
-Download and Build AOSP, Build Emulator,Adding the prebuild app in aosp , and change the bootanimation
+#Adding the prebuild app in aosp ,
+3And change the bootanimation